MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ## Downloading reports

 You can download individual charts as an Excel file by selecting the **More options** button (three dots) in the upper-right corner of a given report and then selecting **Export data** on the menu.
 The menu also includes options that let you sort the report in different ways.
-For example, to sort the report by a specific column, select **Sort by** to get additional sort options.
+For example, to sort the report by a specific column, select **Sort by** to get more sort options.

 ![Export and sort options on the More options menu for a report.](media/supply-and-demand-supply-coverage-open-orders-export.png)